maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 I ran into the limits of that model while working on Wolfi packages at Chainguard.

 A [Wolfi](https://github.com/wolfi-dev/os) package configuration tells [melange](https://github.com/chainguard-dev/melange) how to build and test an APK.
 We use this flow for end-to-end tests of Chainguard packages.
-Melange creates a fresh apko container for each test.
-It installs the package under test and the packages needed by the test.
+For each test, melange creates a fresh apko container and installs the package under test with the packages the test needs.
 The test pipeline then runs the installed commands.

 This gives the test a clear target: the packaged artefact we intend to release.